Bookrage001/osc/resources/docs/editing-sessions.md

 ## Widget resizing / dragging

 Selected widget can be resized using its south, south-east and east handles.
 It can be dragged with its north-west handle.
+Using this feature will convert position and size values to plain number values, thus breaking previously set percent or inherited values.

 ## Bulk editing